 Kenya Horned Viper, Kinangop Puddle Frog, and Golden Toad.
 They are monogamous, very sedentary species, limited to high altitude, open, short grasslands between 1850 -3400 meters

-Initially, the whole Kinangop plateau was covered with almost treeless, tussocky grassland, including many tussock bogs in swampy valleys.
-Nonetheless, the grassland habitat has been greatly modified within the last 40 years in the plateau as a result of changes in land tenure and agricultural practices; which includes dairy farming, horticultural farming, sheep farming, and planting of exotic tree species, such as eucalyptus, cypress, and grevillea.
-Rainfall in Kinangop averages around 1000 millimeters per year and peaks during April–May, and October but the southern part of the plateau is wetter than the north, which lies in the rain shadow of the Aberdare National Park.
+Kinangop plateau was originally covered with almost treeless, tussocky grassland, including many tussock bogs in swampy valleys.
+Nonetheless, the grassland habitat has been greatly modified within the last 40 years in the plateau as a result of changes in land tenure and agricultural practices; which include dairy farming, horticultural farming, sheep farming, and planting of exotic tree species, such as eucalyptus, cypress, and grevillea.
+Rainfall in Kinangop Plateau averages around 1000 millimeters per year and peaks during April–May, and October but the southern part of the plateau is wetter than the north, which lies in the rain shadow of the Aberdare National Park.
 The landscape is generally flat and rises gently to the base of the mountains in the east.
-Kinangop Plateau is bisected by valleys bearing streams, which flow into the Malewa and Karati Rivers which then flow into Lake Naivasha.
+Kinangop Plateau is divided by valleys bearing streams, which flow into the Malewa and Karati Rivers that flow into Lake Naivasha.
 The Kinangop Plateau has several man-made dams that host numerous water birds year-round and are worth visiting.
-Birdwatching on the Kinangop plateau is mostly done by walking, which makes it productive and rewarding
+Birdwatching on the Kinangop plateau is mostly done by walking, which makes it productive and rewarding.